pensjonatus/flash-fiction/blog/five-senses.md

 ---
-title: 'Five Senses'
+title: Five Senses
 date: '2013-08-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Before we were married, she called me one Sunday to pick her up.
 I came over and